Who We Are

 The Business Law Section of the Florida Bar is a sponsor of the Hillsborough County Bar Association Diversity Networking Social where students, law firms and other legal organizations come together each February to help students build meaningful professional relationships with HCBA members.
 Students from all the law schools in Florida are invited, and local law firms and legal organizations are encouraged to host an information table.
 This is a great opportunity to meet mentors and make connections in the Tampa Bay area.

 The Section has implemented a Fellowship Program to provide a two-year subsidy to eight qualified applicants who express an interest in becoming active in the substantive work and leadership of the Section.
 During their participation in the Fellowship Program, selected “Fellows” will receive leadership training and work closely with leading attorneys in the Business Law field.
 At the end of their Fellowship term, we are confident all Fellows will find the program enhanced their personal and professional development.
-Application period for the 2018-2020 Fellowship has closed.
-The Application period for the 2019-2021 Fellowship Program will open on January 7, 2019.
+The Application period for the 2019-2021 Fellowship Program is now closed and will reopen January 1, 2020.

 March 16, 2019: Central Florida Diversity & Inclusion Picnic

 Barry University, School of Law, 6441 East Colonial Drive, Orlando

 June 26-29, 2019: Florida Bar Annual Convention Boca Raton Resort and Club